ibm-cloud-docs/watson-knowledge-studio/index.md

 1. {{site.data.keyword.knowledgestudioshort}} uses the ground truth to train a model.
 1. The trained model is used to find entities, relations, and coreferences in new, never-seen-before documents.

-See [Creating a machine learning model](/docs/services/watson-knowledge-studio?topic=watson-knowledge-studio-ml_annotator) for more details.
+See [Creating a machine learning model](/docs/watson-knowledge-studio?topic=watson-knowledge-studio-ml_annotator) for more details.

 ### Build a rule-based model
 {: #ibrb}

 {{site.data.keyword.knowledgestudioshort}} provides a rules editor that simplifies the process of finding and capturing common patterns in your documents as rules.
 You can then create a model that recognizes the rule patterns, and deploy it for use in other services.

-See [Creating a rule-based model](/docs/services/watson-knowledge-studio?topic=watson-knowledge-studio-rule-annotator) for more details.
+See [Creating a rule-based model](/docs/watson-knowledge-studio?topic=watson-knowledge-studio-rule-annotator) for more details.

 ## Analyze text with advanced rules
 {: #advanced-rules}

 The advanced rules feature is Beta.
-The feature is in a trial stage of development and is not recommended for use in production environments.
+The feature is in a trial stage of development and is not intended for use in production environments.
-{: note}
+{: beta}

 The visual advanced rules editor allows you to create text extractors with deeper customization potential than what is available in the entities and relations rules editor.
 A number of sample extractors are provided such as *Finance Actions* extractors and *Parts of Speech* extractors that can be edited and combined to create your own advanced rules model.
-You can analyze documents directly in the editor, or you can export your model to use with other services such as [{{site.data.keyword.nlushort}}](/docs/services/natural-language-understanding).
+You can analyze documents directly in the editor, or you can export your model to use with other services such as [{{site.data.keyword.nlushort}}](/docs/natural-language-understanding).

-To get started, see [Creating an advanced rules model](/docs/services/watson-knowledge-studio?topic=watson-knowledge-studio-create-advanced-rules-model).
+To get started, see [Creating an advanced rules model](/docs/watson-knowledge-studio?topic=watson-knowledge-studio-create-advanced-rules-model).

+## Identify custom categories
+{: #categories}

+The custom categories feature is experimental.
+The feature is subject to change or be discontinued with short notice.
+It is not intended to use custom categories in production environments.
+{: note}

+With a categories workspace, you can define a hierarchy of custom content categories and provide relevant key phrases that the service will use to categorize text content.
+You can deploy a custom categories model to use instead of the [standard categories](/docs/natural-language-understanding?topic=natural-language-understanding-categories-hierarchy) offered by {{site.data.keyword.nlushort}} and {{site.data.keyword.discoveryshort}}.

 ## Watson services integration
 {: #wks_watsoninteg}